oo0mmmm/Robust-Subsampling-SimSRT/Real_data_experiments/description.md

 - For using CINIC-10 dataset.
 We refer to https://github.com/BayesWatch/cinic-10 where the original datasets can be downloaded and cifar10, imagenet can be splited into training and testing datasets following instructions therein.
 - For using Camelyon17 dataset.
 We refer to https://github.com/p-lambda/wilds where they provide necessary tools for downloading and using Camelyon17 dataset.
 - Once the datasets are ready, for complex image classification problems.
 Please follow https://github.com/facebookresearch/moco/tree/KaimingHe-patch-1?tab=coc-ov-file and run `main_moco.py` to train self-supervised model for extracting meaningful representations of image data.
 Utilizing self-supervised models improves the performance of supervised training and the low dimension representations are better suited for subsampling algorithm such as SimSRT rather than the raw input of image data.
+- `Diabetes_and_Vessel.R` contains code for reproducing experiments on Diabetes dataset and Vessel dataset.
+We use h2o package for modeling Diabetes data with GBM (Gradient Boosting Machine) and modeling Vessel data with XGBoost (Extreme Gradient Boosting Tree).

 ## Steps